corda/corda-runtime-os/PluginGuidelines.md

     cliPluginDescription = 'An Example Plugin'
 }
 ```
-Here's what this is doing:
+Where:
-- `cliPluginClass` - This is the main class of the plugin, we will discuss this later.
+- `cliPluginClass` - the main class of the plugin.
+See [Basic plugin structure](#basic-plugin-structure).
-- `cliPluginDescription` - this is a brief description of the plugin.
+- `cliPluginDescription` - a brief description of the plugin.

-Other Options you can use:
+The following options are also available:
-- `cliPluginProvider` - The publisher of the plugin, defaults to 'R3 Ltd.', may be changed if needed.
+- `cliPluginProvider` - the publisher of the plugin.
+This defaults to 'R3 Ltd.' but may be changed.
-- `cliPluginId` - The unique ID your plugin must have, it will default to the plugins package name so does not need to be set.
+- `cliPluginId` - the unique ID your plugin must have.
+This defaults to the plugins package name so does not need to be set.
 However, you can change it if you need to.

-### The required dependencies
+### Required dependencies

-in the `dependencies` block you will need to import these at a minimum:
+In the `dependencies` block, at a minimum, import the following:

 ```groovy
 dependencies {